-1. A committee shall be appointed by the Superintendent to review the appeal.
+A committee shall be appointed by the Superintendent to review the appeal.
 The Superintendent shall designate the instructional materials coordinator as being responsible for the organization of this review committee according to School Board policies.
 The committee's recommendations shall be submitted to the Superintendent within fifteen (15) working days.
-A committee
+A committee member shall not be selected from the school where the challenged materials originated.

 - 1) The following shall serve as a review committee for elementary schools: - a.
 The chairman of a the county-wide advisory council or designee; - b.
 Elementary media specialist; - c.
 Elementary principal; - d.
 A curriculum supervisor; - e.
 Three (3) instructional staff members at the elementary level and - f.
 Two (2) parents, as defined by Florida Statutes, of elementary-age students. - 2) The following shall serve as a review committee for secondary schools: - a.
 The Chairperson of the County-wide Advisory Council or designee; - b.
 Secondary media specialist; - c.
 Secondary principal; - d.
 A curriculum supervisor; - e.
-Three (3) instructional staff members at the secondary level ; and - f.
+Three (3) instructional staff members at the secondary level; and - f.
 Two (2) parents of secondary-age students.